Chapter 7 BWV 57 Selig ist der Mann

 Note the descending chromatic scale in the first violins just before the bass enters.
 This occurs three times in all (the number is significant) and its presence is certainly metaphorical since it plays no real part in the movement’s organic development.
 It reminds us, as in C 4 and the B minor Mass, of the momentous act of the Crucifixion.

 Two details of word setting are worth noting.
-Bach sets the word bewähret----to test or prove----on a long note, rising up the scale on each repetition, from b flat to c and finally to d (beginning bar 51).
+Bach sets the word bewähret----to test or prove----on a long note, moving upwards in pitch on each repetition, from b flat to c and finally to d (bars 51, 56 and 62).
 The testing process is arduous and must be striven for.
 And the even longer note and convoluted melisma on Krone----the crown [of Life] asserts its undeniable significance in the affairs of Mankind (bars 92-99).

 Thus has Jesus set out His stall and it is time for the Soul to respond.
 In the first recitative the Soul affirms the sweetness of such a comforting message, particularly when we live, like sheep, under the attack from wolves.
 The imagery is graphic and explicit, especially the mention of the Soul twisting, wormlike, in its own blood.
 The shaping of the line conveys these images but in a restrained manner.
-There are no highly flamboyant melodic surges which might deflect us from the essential message.
+There are no highly flamboyant melodic surges or grinding harmonoc chromaticisms which might deflect us from the essential message, the comfort to be derived from Jesus.

 If the first bass aria seemed solemn, that for soprano is positively bleak and grim.
 The string figuration is full of dissonances, a mixture of suspensions and accented passing notes.
 This movement has something of the quality of the bass aria from C 13, soon to be described within this cycle.
 But yet, despite the discord and continuing emphasis on minor modes, there are implications of hope, insinuated by the music if not overtly expressed in the words.